• Skip to primary navigation

 • Homemade Corn Relish

-Learn how to make butter-soft roasted garlic in oven to use on toasts, baguettes, on top of cooked meats, or mashed in salads.
-Or simply anything!
+Learn how to roast garlic in the oven until it's meltingly soft.
+This caramelized savory treat is delicious on toast and baguettes, on top of cooked meats, stirred into mashed potatoes, salads—or simply anything!

 5 from 1 vote